 This created more competition among card companies like American Express, Bank of America and Citi, which have unveiled new products and more intro bonus programs to keep up.

 Not all points are created equally.
 You could earn the same number of miles on one card as points on another card but each can carry very different redemption values.
 For example, 50,000 United miles could get you two round-trip domestic coach tickets worth $700 or more if you’re flexible, while 50,000 Hilton points might not be enough to cover a full night at a $400 per night big city hotel.
 In general, hotel points tend to give you less reward value per point than airline miles, while cash for travel points tend to be worth at least one cent each, so 10,000 points gets you at least $100 in travel rewards.

 Cards that offer cash for any travel purchase give people who don’t want to mess with miles — but want to save on travel — a way to get more value from their spending than many straight cashback cards.

-With hotel-branded cards, you can use bonus points for travel or transfer them into airline miles with their respective partners, which helps boost miles in a loyalty program to use for things like free flights and seat upgrades.
+With hotel-branded cards, you can use bonus points for travel or transfer them into airline miles with their respective partners, which helps boost miles in a loyalty program to use for things like flights and seat upgrades.
 Some airline-branded credit cards not only offer intro bonus miles, but also the chance to earn qualifying miles that count toward that all-important elite status.
 And travel-branded cards offer websites where you can get bonus points to use toward travel.

 Sometimes the chance to get higher bonus points may not be worth it, due to a high annual fee or higher spending needed to get them.
 Cards with high bonus points coupled with lower annual fees and/or spending could be a better fit.